hollowdll/ER-diagram-generator/README.md

 # How to build
 To build this project, you need NodeJS on your system (LTS version recommended).
 NodeJS is a JavaScript runtime.
 [You can download it here.][NodeJS_download]

-Next clone this repository and open your terminal
+Next clone this repository and open your terminal.

-Run npm install in the directory root where package.json is, to install dependencies
+Run npm install in the directory root where `package.json` is to install dependencies
 ```
 npm install
 ```